 You work during working hours.

-In the break time you take a break - as long as planned (see also the Pomodoro Technique).
+In your break time, take a break - as long as planned (see also the Pomodoro Technique).

-Also use the breaks to simply go out, get exercise or to actively use the time with the children or to have lunch with your partner.
-A great danger in the home office is that you hang around in front of the computer too much and move around too little.
-This is not good for concentration and health.
+Use your breaks, go out and get some exercise, spend time with the children or have lunch with your partner.
+A real danger in the home office is that you spend too much time in front of your computer and move around too little.
+This is not good for your concentration or your health.

-Call it a day when it's quitting time and you've worked your hours.
+Call it a day when it's quitting time.
+You've worked your hours.